Tapeline/quail/README.md

 > **Lookin' for a regex expert**
 > ! ! !
 >
-> Plz someone fix my regex (and lexer maybe) at `me.tapeline.quailj.tokenizetools.Lexer` and `tokens.TokenType`.
+> Plz someone fix my regex (and lexer maybe) at `me.tapeline.quailj.lexer.Lexer` and `tokens.TokenType`.
 If you want, write to Issues
 >

 Guide for installation > https://github.com/Tapeline/quark/wiki/Installing-QuailJ